I am an artist interested in education and an educator interested in art; it depends on the day and the place.

 I walk, like a child, holding hands.
-They take me jumping for joy at times, and with the firmness of the vocation (which is not mine but theirs) others.
+At times, they take me jumping for joy, and at others, with the firmness of the vocation (which is not mine but theirs).

-We walk to schools, conservatories, on stage, anywhere: always together.
+We go to schools, to conservatories, to the stage.
+Together everywhere: always together.

 The research makes my feet run from one side to the other, it forces me to touch everything and it also helps me to know how to stop, to listen.
 But above all, it tells me every day, along with music and pedagogy, that I am an eternal learner.